What type of credential do you need to accomplish your career goals, and how long will it take?

 - Individualized self-paced courses

-If you have a lot of knowledge and practical experience in your field but no diploma to show for it, you may be able to receive life-experience credits.
-Some colleges and universities recognize life experience – which could be gained at the workplace, in the military or through public or community service – when awarding college credits.
-Students with training, work, or life experience that is equivalent to eligible college courses may be able to earn credit toward their degree or certificate programs.
-To receive credit you will be asked to “prove” your knowledge by providing evidence of your experience such as:
+If you have knowledge and skills earned from experience and/or training but have no credits to show for it, you might be able to receive college-level prior learning credits.
+Often colleges and universities recognize experiential learning by awarding college level credits from learning gained at the workplace, in the military or through public or community service – when awarding college credits.
+To receive credit you will be asked to prove your knowledge by demonstrating of your prior learning in a given subject area.